Nuutti-N/Mcdonalds-order-system/README.md

 # Mcdonald-order-system 🍽️ 👨‍🍳 🍔 🍟

-A simple order manaement system built with FastAPI and Python.
+A simple order management system built with FastAPI and Python.

 ## Features